Trump Tariffs Canada: Layoffs, Severance, and Employee Rights (2025 Guide)

 Why Samfiru Tumarkin LLP?

-At Samfiru Tumarkin LLP, we’ve helped over 50,000 clients secure fair severance packages — recovering millions of dollars for non-unionized employees across Canada.
+At Samfiru Tumarkin LLP, we’ve helped over 50,000 clients resolve complex workplace matters and secure fair severance packages — recovering millions of dollars for non-unionized employees across Canada.

-With extensive experience representing workers in roles at small businesses and large organizations across various industries, our team provides the expertise you need to navigate your termination effectively.
+With extensive experience representing workers in roles at small businesses and large organizations across various industries, our team provides the expertise you need during times of economic uncertainty.

 WATCH: Understand the difference a legal professional can make in certain situations on an episode of the Employment Law Show.